Duke of Zhou: Descendants

 The main line of the Duke of Zhou's descendants came from his firstborn son, the State of Lu ruler Bo Qin's third son Yu (魚) whose descendants adopted the surname Dongye (東野).
 The Duke of Zhou's offspring held the title of Wujing Boshi (五經博士; Wǔjīng Bóshì).
 One of the Duke of Zhou's 72 generation descendants family tree was examined and commented on by Song Lian.

-Duke Huan of Lu's son through Qingfu (慶父) was the ancestor of Mencius.
-He was descended from Duke Yang of the State of Lu 魯煬公 Duke Yang was the son of Bo Qin, who was the son of the Duke of Zhou.
+Duke Huan of Lu's son Qingfu (慶父) was an ancestor of Mencius.
+He was descended from Duke Yang of Lu, who was the son of Bo Qin, who was the son of the Duke of Zhou.
 The genealogy is found in the Mencius family tree (孟子世家大宗世系).

 The Zhikou Jiangs (also romanized as "Chiangs") such as Chiang Kai-shek were descended from Jiang Shijie who during the 17th century moved there from Fenghua District, whose ancestors in turn came to southeastern China's Zhejiang province after moving out of Northern China in the 13th century CE.
 The 12th-century BCE Duke of Zhou's third son was the ancestor of the Jiangs.